TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 sudo systemctl start postgresql.service
 ~~~

-If you are unsure about whether postgre is active, it's possible to check with this command:
+If you are unsure about whether `postgresql` is active, it's possible to check with this command:

 ~~~bash
 service postgresql status
 ~~~

 Got an error, or don't see an active service?
-Come visit the Discord for some help!
+Come visit the [Discord](https://discord.gg/V75WSQG) for some help!

 If postgre is active, you can press `Q` to quit the status screen and move on to the next step.